vabnix/spring-cloud-data-flow-ex1/README.md

 # Spring Cloud Data Flow Example with RabbitMQ Binder

-Repository contains 3 individual spring application
+Repository contains 3 individual spring application .
+This is Message-driven applications where an unbounded amount of data is consumed or produced through a single input or output (or both).

 Follow Below Steps